psychemedia/sin-eater-resources/src/_missed_opportunities_pre-1830.md

 >" certain poor persons.
 After that, they
 >" presented, in the same manner, a cup
 >" of drink, and required the person to
->" drink a little of it imniediately.
+>" drink a little of it immediately.
 When
->>" that was done, they kneeled down ; and
+>" that was done, they kneeled down ; and
 >" the minister, if present, said the Lord's
 >" prayer; after which, they proceeded
 >" with the corpse, and, at every cross-way